Has the convenience of credit and debit cards made carrying cash a thing of the past? Maybe.

 A 2008 study revealed that Americans who use credit cards buy more junk food than their cash-wielding counterparts—a whopping 40 percent more.
 McDonalds even observed that their average transaction went from $4.70 to $7 when the customer used a credit card.
 Why the correlation?
 Both overspending and overeating are issues of impulse control, researchers say.

 Because of interest rates, many credit card users will spend more than those who use cash.
-The average interest rate for a credit card is a steep 14.95 percent.
+The average interest rate for a credit card on September 21, 2022 was a steep 18.16 percent according to CreditCards.com.

 Using cash isn’t only in your best interest — it also helps small businesses by minimizing processing fees associated with accepting credit cards as payment.